fieldtrip/website/development/project/design.md

 See http://fieldtrip.fcdonders.nl/walkthrough#non-paired_comparison and http://fieldtrip.fcdonders.nl/walkthrough#paired_comparison for examples on ivar and uvar. and http://fieldtrip.fcdonders.nl/development/statistics for uvar.

-Is there any explanation on the wiki for more on uvar and wvar?
+Is there any explanation on the website for more on uvar and wvar?
 (Seems it is all on the email discussion list specific to people's questions).

 ##### links to already existing pages with some mention of design matrix